 These days you can’t truly make headway on social media without a software suite.
 Not only can they free you from spreadsheets and email, they can also ensure you have an overview of all your social media activities.

-Here are the top three reasons why a platform like Falcon can be of assistance:
+Here are the top three reasons why Falcon’s Essentials package can be of assistance:

 And not to mention, Falcon also eliminates the need to have 15 different tabs open in your browser.